-\Cref{thm:existence-uniqueness} shows that for finite-dimensional PDEs (condition 1) with a polynomial, affine-parametric structure, the operators defined via \cref{eq:inner_product} uniquely minimize the loss function $\mathscr{L}$ defined in \cref{eq:loss-timecontinuous}, provided that the dynamics are sufficiently diverse (as quantified by conditions 2 and 3).
+\Cref{thm:existence-uniqueness} easily extends to systems of arbitrary polynomial order.
+Hence, for finite-dimensional PDEs (condition 1) with a polynomial, affine-parametric structure, the operators defined via \cref{eq:inner_product} uniquely minimize the loss function $\mathscr{L}$ defined in \cref{eq:loss-timecontinuous}, provided that the dynamics are sufficiently diverse (as quantified by conditions 2 and 3).
 As the time step between the data samples defining the pOpInf loss $\mathcal{L}$ of \cref{eq:opinf-loss} decreases, i.e., $t_{j+1} - t_{j} \to 0$ for all $j$, then $\mathcal{L}$ converges to $\mathscr{L}$ (up to a constant), in which case the pOpInf ROM and the intrusive projection-based ROM will be the same.
 For infinite-dimensional PDEs, condition 1 is realized as the number of basis functions in the approximation increases, i.e., $r\to\infty$.
 Thus, there are two factors explaining why ROMs learned through pOpInf are not guaranteed to agree with \cref{eq:inner_product}: 1) the truncation error of the representation \cref{eq:truncation-projection}, and 2) the finite sampling of the solution in time.
 See \cite{Peherstorfer2020reprojection,uy2021probabilistic} for additional work connecting the intrusive and data-driven ROMs.